 No, a credit check is not required for the Indiana Pawnbroker bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all pawnbrokers in the state regardless of their credit history.

 How Much Does the Indiana Pawnbroker Bond Cost?

-The Indiana Pawnbroker bond costs just $100 per year.
+The Indiana Pawnbroker bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Indiana Pawnbroker Bond?

 Indiana requires pawnbrokers to purchase a surety bond as a prerequisite to obtaining a pawnbroker license.
 To paraphrase Indiana Code 28-7-5-2, a pawnbroker is a person who issues loans at interest to individuals that leave their property, as collateral, for the broker to sell on condition that the customer may repurchase the property within a fixed period of time.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.